 This way you have protected your important files from a disk failure, malware issues or accidental deletion or damage.
 Additionally, unintended automatic operating system updates, plugin updates (or any software update in general) can cause undesired computer behavior and affect your gig.

-Therefore, when you are satisfied with your gig file, create or save a copy of it.
+Therefore, when you are happy with your gig file, create or save a copy of it.
 Indeed, even while you are creating your gig file, you should save copies, perhaps with different numbers, so that you can easily revert back to an earlier version if necessary.

 If you have optimized your PC or optimized your Mac for your gigs and feel confident that it’s ready to perform live?
 Create the full computer backup.